lyokha/nginx-combined-upstreams-module/README.md

 Block upstrand
 --------------

-Is aimed to configure a super-layer of upstreams which do not lose their identities.
-Accepts directives *upstream*, *order* and *next_upstream_statuses*.
+Is aimed to configure a super-layer of upstreams that do not lose their identities.
+Accepts a number of directives including *upstream*, *order*, *next_upstream_statuses* and other.
 Upstreams with names starting with tilde (*~*) match a regular expression.
-Only upstreams that already have been declared before the upstrand block definition will be regarded as candidates.
+Only upstreams that already have been declared before the upstrand block definition are regarded as candidates.

 ### An example: